Vote for a strong team to ensure change

 Background

 Kāpiti Coast’s coastal hazard policies must be based on sound local data, not extreme modelling.
-In 2012, KCDC added hazard lines to LIMs without consultation, affecting 1,800 properties.
+In 2012, KCDC added hazard lines to Land Information Memorandums (LIMs) without notice or consultation, affecting 1,800 properties.
 Coastal Ratepayers United (CRU) challenged this in court, leading to their removal.

-A decade later, KCDC’s CAP used an even more extreme sea level rise model RCP8.5 (Representative Concentration Pathways), impacting 20,000+ properties.
-CRU commissioned Dr de Lange (formerly of Waikato University) to provide a more realistic assessment, finding only 49 properties at risk.
+A decade later, KCDC’s Coastal Advisory Panel (CAP) used an even more extreme sea level rise model RCP8.5 (Representative Concentration Pathways), impacting 20,000+ properties.
+CRU commissioned Dr de Lange (formerly of Waikato University) to provide a more realistic assessment, which found only 49 properties at risk.
 Despite this, KCDC added general hazard notations to LIMs without notice.

 Further individual hazard notations are proposed, risking property values and insurability.
 Decisions have been delayed until December 2026.
 Sensible, evidence-based solutions are needed.

-- Wasteful spending: KCDC has spent over $5m on reports that are being challenged by scientists and those with local knowledge, and that continue to use extreme risk scenarios.
+- Wasteful spending: KCDC has spent more than $5m on reports that are being challenged by scientists and those with local knowledge, and that continue to use extreme risk scenarios.

-- The Coastal Advisory Panel’s (CAP’s) original budget of $1 million exploded past $5 million
+- The Coastal Advisory Panel’s (CAP) original budget of $1 million exploded past $5 million

-- Extreme Modelling vs Reality: CAP’s projections identify over 20,000 homes at risk, while de Lange’s Report from Waikato University using a local data-driven model confirms we are safe with just 49 homes at risk-a stark contrast.
+- Extreme modelling vs reality: CAP’s projections identify over 20,000 homes at risk, while de Lange’s Report from Waikato University using a local data-driven model confirms we are safe with just 49 homes at risk.
 CAP dismisses Kāpiti’s coastal resilience, relying on the Jacobs Report, which ignores seawalls and barriers.

-- Flawed Community Engagement - Poor CAP notification led to low turnout until residents stepped in
+- Flawed community engagement - Poor CAP meeting/notification/awareness led to low turnout until residents became aware/stepped in

-- Unannounced LIM Changes - The council added the Jacobs Report based on extreme and unlikely data measures without notice, impacting insurance.
+- Unannounced LIM changes - The council added the Jacobs Report based on extreme and unlikely data measures without notice, impacting insurance and lowering property values.
 The de Lange Report was included only after CRU’s Judicial Review forced action

 - KCDC has stepped away from making decisions until December 2026: This means the future coastal flooding risk assessment of nearly 75% of Kāpiti under the proposed “Coastal Adaptation Areas” (CAA) is in limbo, which will affect: